Homeowners Insurance for Homes in Need of Repair

 CAN YOU GET HOMEOWNERS INSURANCE FOR OLDER HOMES?

 You can get homeowners insurance for older homes, but it may come with higher premiums and stricter requirements.
-Insurers typically view properties with active damage or safety issues as higher risk, making both older homes and those needing repair more difficult to insure.
+Insurers view properties with active damage or safety issues as higher risk, making both older homes and those needing repair more difficult to insure.
 Older homes may require inspections or system updates, but standard policies are often still available.

 Why Homes in Need of Repair Are Harder to Insure